jacebenson/cedar/docs/versioned_docs/version-2.0/seo-head.md

 +     </Head>
 ```

 You can include any valid `<head>` tag in here that you like.
-However, Redwood also provides a utility component [&lt;Metadata&gt;](#setting-meta-tags-and-opengraph-directives-with-metadata).
+However, Cedar also provides a utility component [&lt;Metadata&gt;](#setting-meta-tags-and-opengraph-directives-with-metadata).

 :::caution `<MetaTags>` Deprecation

-Prior to Redwood 6.6.0 this component was called `<MetaTags>` and had several special hard-coded props like `ogContentUrl`, which didn't properly map to the OpenGraph spec.
+Prior to Cedar 6.6.0 this component was called `<MetaTags>` and had several special hard-coded props like `ogContentUrl`, which didn't properly map to the OpenGraph spec.
 We'll still render `<MetaTags>` for the foreseeable future, but it's deprecated and you should migrate to `<Metadata>` if you have an existing app.

 :::

 ### What About Nested Tags?

-Redwood uses [@dr.pogodin/react-helmet](https://github.com/birdofpreyru/react-helmet) underneath, which will use the tags furthest down your component tree.
+Cedar uses [@dr.pogodin/react-helmet](https://github.com/birdofpreyru/react-helmet) underneath, which will use the tags furthest down your component tree.

 For example, if you set title in your Layout, and a title in your Page, it'll render the one in Page - this way you can override the tags you wish, while sharing the tags defined in Layout.

 :::info Bots & `<meta>` Tags

 For these headers to appear to bots and scrapers e.g. for twitter to show your title, you have to make sure your page is prerendered.
-If your content is static you can use Redwood's built-in [Prerender](prerender.md).
+If your content is static you can use Cedar's built-in [Prerender](prerender.md).
 For dynamic tags, check the [Dynamic head tags](#dynamic-tags)

 :::